Varicose Veins: Causes, Treatment and Prevention

 - Do not sit with the legs crossed for too long

-If you have a job that require you to stand for a long time, try to move around at least once every 30 minutes.
+If you have a job that requires you to stand for a long time, try to move around at least once every 30 minutes.

 When to See A Doctor?

 Lifestyle changes can help you ease the pain and may prevent it from getting worse.
-But if your varicose veins are geeting worse, like caused blood clots or chronic inflammation, you should see a doctor immediately.
+But if your varicose veins are getting worse, like caused by blood clots or chronic inflammation, you should see a specialist immediately.

 Okadoc now offers virtual consultation with trusted doctors and hospitals.
 Learn more here!